- Delve into a cross-cultural approach to childhood and adolescence and reflect on the unique Nordic pedagogy of ‘the good childhood’

 - Travel with your classmates and DIS faculty on course-integrated study tours to explore cross-cultural European educational methods by visiting practitioners, researchers, and childcare and youth institutions

-- Develop interpersonal competencies in your weekly practicum by engaging actively with a Danish childcare institution, public school, or a high school
+- In your weekly practicum, you will develop interpersonal competencies by actively engaging at a Danish childcare institution, public school, or high school

-This program is right for you if you study child development, social policy, human development, family studies, anthropology, education, or sociology, and want to enhance your intercultural skills and explore international theories and practices within the discipline of child and adolescent development.
+This program is right for you if you study child development, education, social policy, human development, family studies, anthropology, or sociology, and want to enhance your intercultural awareness and explore international theories and practices within the discipline of child and adolescent development.

 I plan on becoming an elementary school teacher, so for my practicum, it has been ideal to be in a primary school with students grades 0-9.
 I am able to observe a classroom environment unique to Danish schools, participate in activities led by the teachers, and even lead my own activities with the classes … I think it’s rare for a study abroad institution to offer such a wide range of experiential learning sites the way DIS does, and I know my experience in Denmark would not be the same without my practicum.”